• Target level of study

 5

 The 5-month internship takes place from 01/04 to 31/08.
 It can be done in a company, technical center or public research organization.
-For more information --> look at the module "internship in a company".
+For more information --> watch the "internship in a company" module

-The tutored project is done between the beginning of January and mid-March.
-For more information --> look at the "tutored project" module
+The tutored project is carried out between the beginning of January and mid-March.
+For more information --> watch the "tutored project" module

 Read more